 Here's an example of what you might say:

 > That's a great question.
-There are three main reasons why I want to work at Facebook:Building a product I use
+There are three main reasons why I'd want to work on Twitter's Ads team:Building an impactful product

 "This is a Strategy Question, which asks you to justify high-level business decisions and strategy.
 There's no set formula, but we recommend proposing at least three different reasons to answer the question.